isxcode/spring-oxygen/.github/ISSUE_TEMPLATE/spring-oxygen-issues.md

 ---
 name: for spring-oxygen
-about: only about spring-oxygen features
+about: only about spring-oxygen issues
 title:
-labels: spring-oxygen
+labels:
 assignees:
 ---